-1 yard = 0.914 4 meter
+1 yard = 0.914 4 meter, and

-and the inch is exactly equal to 25.4 millimeters.
+1 inch = 25.4 millimeters exactly.

 3.1.1.
 Calibration of Length Standards. - NIST calibrates standards of length including meter bars, yard bars, miscellaneous precision line standards, steel tapes, invar geodetic tapes, precision gauge blocks, micrometers, and limit gauges.
 It also measures the linear dimensions of miscellaneous apparatus such as penetration needles, cement sieves, and hemacytometer chambers.
 In general, NIST accepts for calibration only apparatus of such material, design, and construction as to ensure accuracy and permanence sufficient to justify calibration by the Institute.
 NIST performs calibrations in accordance with fee schedules, copies of which may be obtained from NIST.